dericson87/Realtime-Stock-Portfolio-Game/README.md

 ![Screenshot](stockdelete.gif)

 ```
-Going to stock detail page, which has five-day price history and recent articles pulled from API
+Going to stock detail page, which has a five-day price history and recent articles pulled from API
 ```

 ![Screenshot](newStockgif.gif)